Revolutionary War Biographies – Pine Grove Cemetery

 Capt.
 Timothy Paige’s Co., John Rand’s Reg’t: Enl.
 7/5/1780; Discharged Oct.
 10′ 1780.
 Service 3 mos.
 15 days, travel included at West Point; company raised for 3 mos.
 Also a Private in Capt.
 Adam Bailey’s Co., Col. John Bailey’s 2nd Reg’t commanded by Lt.
 Col. Sprout subsequent to Jan.
 1, 1781.
 Enlisted Jan 23, 1781, at the age of 19, in the Continental Army, 1781-1784, the last 3 years of the Revolutionary War.
 Receipt dated Feb.
 21, 1781, for bounty paid said Gilbert by Capt.
 Loring Lincoln and others, to serve in the Continental Army to the credit of the 1st Precinct in Brookfield for a term of 3 years.

-Gilbert, Lemuel
+Lemuel Gilbert

 Born: 1747; Died: Apr.1841